Firstyear/prd-blog/blog_source/2019/12/18/packaging_vendoring_and_how_it_s_changing.rst

 Now that we can frame it like this we can see *why* there are so many challenges when we attempt to package Rust, Python or friends in rpms.

-Rust isn't C. We can't think about Rust like C.
+Rust isn't C. We can't think about Rust like C. We can't secure Rust like C.

-Python isn't C. We can't think about Python like C.
+Python isn't C. We can't think about Python like C. We can't secure Python like C.

 These languages all have their own quirks, behaviours, flaws, benefits, and goals.
 They need to be distributed in unique ways appropriate to those languages.